Trump repeatedly suggests Newsom can’t be president because he has dyslexia

 In his memoir released last month, “Young Man in a Hurry,” Newsom writes he struggled academically during his childhood and was eventually diagnosed with dyslexia.
 In a February interview with CNN’s Dana Bash, Newsom described his dyslexia as a “superpower.”

 “It’s the greatest thing in hindsight to happen to me,” Newsom said.
 “I mean, I have the freedom of not having to be stuck on the written text, and the freedom of having to work harder, more reps behind the scenes.
-I’m doing — if you think you’re working hard, trust me, I’m two to three times.
+I’m doing — if you think you’re working hard, trust me, I’m two to three X in terms of the work.”

 “It’s turned out to be a blessing, and in politics, a huge blessing,” he added.